Euclidae/Vim-Setup/README.md

 fzf.vim: Customizable file and content search with split/tab options.
 vim-startify: Displays sessions, recent files, and bookmarks on startup. crates.nvim: Enhances Rust Cargo.toml editing with version/feature popups.
-ale: Provides linting for Python, JavaScript, Rust, and C++. vim-fugitive/vim-gitgutter: Git integration with status, commit, and diff markers.
+ale: Provides linting for Python, JavaScript

+, Rust, and C++.

+image.vim: Renders ASCII previews of .png, .jpg, and .jpeg files using Pillow.
+Requires Python support in Vim.

 Troubleshooting

 Plugins Fail to Load: Run :PlugInstall or check ~/.vim/plugged/ for issues.
 LSP Errors: Ensure language servers are installed (:CocInstall) and dependencies (e.g., rust-analyzer, clangd) are available.
+Image Preview Issues: Verify Pillow is installed (pip install Pillow) and Vim has Python support (:echo has('python3')).
+Install vim-python3 if needed.
 Slow Performance: Disable ale (let g:ale_enabled = 0) if coc.nvim is sufficient for linting.
 Transparency Issues: Ensure your terminal supports true colors and transparency.